dishantbudhi/BallWatch/README.md

 - Follow the existing structure: UI under `app/src/`, backend blueprints under `api/backend/`.
 - Add unit tests and manual API checks for endpoint shapes when changing backend output.

-If you want, tell me which README section to expand or any wording change you prefer.